 My “design plan” was to paint the bookcases and fireplace mantel the same color and secure them to the wall so it looked like one unit.
 So I started to paint.
 Below is the color I chose.

 The color is Sherwin Williams Cityscape.

 Once the painting was done, I removed the baseboards that were in front of the bookcase unit and secured all three pieces to the wall.

 I then decided that the wall still wasn’t complete.
 You probably know what came next…..I started to paint the entire wall.

 Once again, I felt like it still needed something else.

-Why not add a little board and batten?
+Why not add a little DIY board and batten?

 In our previous home, I installed board and batten in the hallway off of the garage to create a modern farmhouse style mudroom.